hornos/gridhowto/README.md

 Setup the virtual server to have 2TB of disk and 4 network cards as well as network boot enabled.
 In the restricted mode you need `system` and `external`.

 ## Primordial Installation
 Space Jockey is a Cobbler like bootstrap mechanism designed for OS X users.
 The main goal is to provide an easy and simple tool for laptop-based installs.
 You should be able to install and configure a cluster grid from scratch with a MacBook.
+Leave vagrants alone as well!

 Install boot servers on the host: